JiiHooCodes/fast4x/readme.md

 # Fast4X

-Fast4X is game inspired by the original Master of Orion game and its streamlined version of [4x](https://en.wikipedia.org/wiki/4X) style of gameplay.
+Fast4X is game inspired by the original Master of Orion game and its streamlined version of [4X](https://en.wikipedia.org/wiki/4X) style of gameplay.
 This project is also testing TDD ([Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development)) in the context of game development.
 The book ["Growing Object-Oriented Software, Guided by Tests"](http://www.growing-object-oriented-software.com/), which combines both unit testing and end-to-end testing in an advanced form of TDD, was the main reference used.
+Please note that this project is just my interpretation of the book's ideas in to game development and not a canonical example.

 ## Project structure